 Important Race Day Info

-• Booking: All 2026 tickets are available via the official Galway Races website.
+- Booking: You can grab your 2026 tickets directly on the official Galway Races website.

-Note: As of April 2026, the Panoramic Restaurant and Killanin Stand Gold Packages (starting at €275pp) are already selling out for Wednesday and Thursday.
-If you’re looking for a seated dining experience, you should finalize that booking this week.
+A Quick Heads-Up: We’ve noticed that the Panoramic Restaurant and Killanin Stand Gold Packages (starting at €275pp) are moving fast for Wednesday and Thursday.
+If you want a seated dining experience, we’d really urge you to finalize that booking this week—once they’re gone, they’re gone.

 👉 Fancy a festive racing getaway?
 Don’t miss our complete guide to the Limerick Christmas Racing Festival

-How to Get to Galway Races Festival 2026
+How to Get to Galway Races Summer Festival 2026

-• From Northern Ireland: Take the A1/M1 to Dublin, then pick up the M4 → M6 corridor heading west.
+- From Northern Ireland: Take the A1/M1 to Dublin, then pick up the M4 → M6 corridor west.

 Shuttle Departure Times (2026)